Yanchuan County: Republic of China

 With the resumption of the Chinese Civil War following the defeat of Japan, a number of prominent Communist Party figures visited Yanchuan County, and fighting resumed in the area.
 In early December 1946, Hu Jingduo, a Nationalist general who defected with his troops and joined the Communists, passed through Yanchuan County after rebelling in Hengshan County.
 In early March 1947, Xie Juezai and Xu Teli spent time in Yanchuan County en route to Qingjian County.
 Communist forces led by Wang Zhen were briefly stationed in Yanchuan County later in March to try to prevent Nationalist forces led by Hu Zongnan from invading Yan'an's urban core.
 On the morning of March 19, Mao Zedong and Zhou Enlai hid in the village of Liujiaqu (刘家渠村) in Yanchuan County as part of their escape from advanced Nationalist forces which now occupied Yan'an's center.
 That afternoon, two Nationalist planes fired upon the village, but Mao and Zhou successfully shielded themselves from the fire by hiding in a nearby valley.
-Nationalist troops, led by Hu Zongnan, successfully captured Yanchuan County's center at 2 PM on March 29, forcing the Communist Party government to flee.
+Nationalist troops, led by Hu Zongnan, successfully captured Yanchuan County's center at 2 pm on March 29, forcing the Communist Party government to flee.
 The Communist military, reorganized as the People's Liberation Army (PLA), engaged in a sizable battle Nationalist troops in Yongping on April 6, where they inflicted fatalities on 600 Nationalist soldiers, and captured 900.
-However, later in the month, Communist forces were relegated to fighting a guerilla war in the county.
-In May, PLA guerillas ambushed a small team of Nationalist soldiers in the village of Zhangjiawan (张家湾村).
-PLA guerillas also successfully ambushed a small unit of Nationalist fighters in the village of Majiayuan (马家原村) the following month.
+However, later in the month, Communist forces were relegated to fighting a guerrilla war in the county.
+In May, PLA guerrillas ambushed a small team of Nationalist soldiers in the village of Zhangjiawan (张家湾村).
+PLA guerrillas also successfully ambushed a small unit of Nationalist fighters in the village of Majiayuan (马家原村) the following month.
 Similar raids took place throughout the county from July through September, before the PLA retook the county on October 1.

 Upon their re-establishment of control, the Communist Party punished soldiers they viewed as not having fought adequately, as well as those they believed to be spies.
 They also launched an investigation into potential atrocities committed by Hu Zongnan's army, concluding that his army killed 57 civilians, thousands of heads of livestock, burned nearly 800 houses, destroyed nearly 3,000 doors and windows, and raped over 1,000 women.
 They also resumed civil activities, such as continuing land reforms and organizing peasant associations.
 However, county remained largely devastated by the conflict, with food insecurity afflicting over 10,000 people in the county in January 1948.
 Furthermore, military activities continued nearby, with Peng Dehuai leading PLA armies through the county in late January to go to the front lines just south of the county, and again in February.
 That spring, epidemics of dysentary, malaria, and typhoid afflicted the county.
 About 790 children died from illnesses in the county that spring.